jefersonm/playground/README.markdown

-<h1>Welcome to Jeferson sandbox page</h1>
+<h1>Welcome to Jeferson's playground</h1>

-<p>Here you'll find a lot of code, in many languages and in many paradigms :) <br>
+<p>Here you'll find a lot of code, in many languages, technologies and differents paradigms :) <br>
 I hope you enjoin it.
-I'll be always updating this page with more information, so watch it. <br></p>
+I'll be always updating this page with more information.<br></p>

 <h2></h2>